Why is “identifying my preferences” important?

 Workbooks:

-• My Career Story: is a workbook in which the job seeker tells his/her own career story.
+- My Career Story is a workbook in which the job seeker tells their own career story.

-• Mass CIS: This is a tool for career and school counselors, job seekers, students and educators, providing information on: career assessment and planning, occupations, the labor market, outlook, and educational options.
+- Mass CIS is a tool for career and school counselors, job seekers, students, and educators, providing information on: career assessment and planning, occupations, the labor market, outlook, and educational options.
 Tools that are needed to help people make better-informed career and school choices.
-(Free in MA but available from University of Oregon)
+This resource is free in Massachusetts and is also available from the University of Oregon.

 There are online resources, too.
 In particular, try:

-• O*NET: O*NET is an online resource for people who want to Choose the right kind of job for their preferences, skills, and experience.
+- O*NET: This online resource is for people who want to choose the right kind of job for their preferences, skills, and experience.
 An interactive website, people can explore, research, and gather information at their own pace.

 How can I make sure I am doing something that makes me happy?